 CONCLUSION

 So that’s all about building a posture corrector application using MediaPipe Pose.
-In this post, we discussed the implementation of MediaPipe Pose to obtain pose landmarks, configurable APIs, Outputs, etc. I hope this blog post helped you understand the basics of the MediaPipe pose and helped generate some new ideas for your next project.
+In this post, we discussed the implementation of MediaPipe Pose to detect human body posture.
+You learned how to obtain pose landmarks, configurable APIs, Outputs, etc. I hope this blog post helped you understand the basics of the MediaPipe pose and helped generate some new ideas for your next project.